pokle/coding-exercise-carnac/README.md

 # coding-exercise-carnac
-A crazy article got me thinking - http://raganwald.com/2015/05/08/carnac-the-magnificent.html
+A crazy article got me thinking about bad coding tests - http://raganwald.com/2015/05/08/carnac-the-magnificent.html

+However, I thought this might be an interesting exercise to apply some of the Haskell I've been learning!

 My haskell solution first works out all the possible expressions exhaustively, and then a simple calculator parses and executes the expressions!
 There's no eval!